Muhammad Husayn Batalwi: The term Ahle-Hadith

 The Punjab had been a seat of violent insurgent activities by the Wahhabis for about fifty years from 1830 till 1880.
 The government had to send twenty expeditions to subdue the Wahhabi movement.
 The term Wahhabi had assumed a rather derogatory connotation in India and in the later parts of the Nineteenth Century.
 Wahhabism had been associated with militant insurgency in the Punjab and North West Frontier of British India.
 It was in this context that Batalvi requested that they be 'un-linked' from an unwanted impression of being Wahhabis.
-Batalvi wrote an application to the then Viceroy of India Robert Bulwer-Lytton, 1st Earl of Lytton that they be called Ahl-e-Hadith rather than Wahhabi, which was granted on 19 January 1887.
+Batalvi wrote an application to the then Viceroy of India Robert Bulwer-Lytton, 1st Earl of Lytton that they be called Ahl-e-Hadith rather than Wahhabi, which was granted on 19 January 1887.He wrote himself: "Queen Victoria first named us Muhammadi, and then Ahl-e-Hadith."

-Views on Jihad
+Views on jihad

 Batalvi advocated "to wield the pen" rather than resorting to the use of force and militant means, He wrote:

 Some of our Muslim brothers believe that the present misfortunes of the followers of Islam cannot be removed without the sword.
 It is no use acquiring worldly education.
 However, looking at the present condition of the Muslims, this belief appears improbable."..."Brethren! the age of the sword is no more.
 Now instead of the sword it is necessary to wield the pen.
 How can the sword come into the hands of the Muslims when they have no hands.
 They have no national identity or existence.
 In such a useless and weak condition, to consider them as a nation is to exceed the imagination of Shaikh Chilli [a proverbial, comical figure in Urdu fiction].

 In his book, Iqtisaad-fi-Massaiil-Jihad Molvi Muhammad Hussain wrote: "It is haram [prohibited] to wage Jihad against the British."